-Oral suctioning in a controlled environment is a luxury that just doesn’t happen very often.
+Oral suctioning in a controlled environment is a luxury that just doesn’t happen very often for first responders.
 For patients with an airway emergency requiring intubation, you rely on equipment that is efficient, rugged, and safe in order to quickly and safely intubate and secure your patients’ airways.
 Effective suctioning makes a difference – perhaps even a life-saving difference – in a resuscitated patient.

 The Importance of Airway Decontamination

 Intubation and oral suctioning go hand-in-hand.
-But are you using the best equipment and techniques to efficiently intubate?
+But are you using the best equipment and techniques to intubate efficiently?
 An improved technique called Suction Assisted Laryngoscopy and Airway Decontamination (SALAD), developed by Dr. James DuCanto, uses continuous suction provided by the SSCOR DuCanto catheter.